DegenJoker/degenxdocs/docs/020-degenx-ecosystem/050-Governance/020-proposals.md

    - **Reviewing the Proposal:** Carefully review your proposal details and simulate its execution to ensure it functions as expected.
    - **Submitting the Proposal:** If the simulation results are satisfactory, submit your proposal on-chain to enable voting by the DAO members.

-This guide simplifies the steps to actively participate in the governance of the DegenX ecosystem, ensuring that even newcomers can understand and engage with the process effectively.
+This guide simplifies the steps to actively participate in the governance of the DEGENX ecosystem, ensuring that even newcomers can understand and engage with the process effectively.

 ## Proposal Templates